canonical/microceph/README.md

 MicroCeph is an opinionated orchestration tool for Ceph clusters at all scales.
-It reduces the complexity of deploying and managing clusters by simplifying various operations like, service placement, disk administration and remote replication via RESTful APIs and CLI commands.
+It reduces the complexity of deploying and managing Ceph clusters by simplifying various operations like, service placement, disk administration and remote replication via RESTful APIs and CLI commands.

 Available as a snap, MicroCeph is the easiest tool for administrators, developers, and hobbyists to manage clusters.

 ## Installation

 MicroCeph has first-class support as a snap.
-On snap-ready systems, you can install it on the command line with:
+On [snap-ready systems][snap-ready], you can install it on the command line with:

 ```
 sudo snap install microceph